NazirNayal8/nazirnayal.github.io/_pages/about.md

 I am currently in the process of applying for my masters degree.
 My targeted research topics are:

-* Developing Machine Learning models to solve real-life problems.
+* Developing interdisciplinary machine learning models to solve real-life problems.
 * Applications Deep Learning in Natural Language Processing and Computer Vision.
-* Interdisciplinary Applications of Machine Learning in Cyber-Security and Business Analytics.
+* Developing Algorithms and Data Structures to solve real-life problems.